No. 16 Iowa women hold off Cyclones 73-70

 Kathleen Doyle scored 22 points in her first game back from a broken hand and Megan Gustafson had 13 with 16 rebounds for Iowa (6-2), which won 10 in a row from 1982-96.

-But the Cyclones made the Hawkeyes sweat out their sixth consecutive home win in the rivalry.

-Iowa State star Bridget Carleton fought through traffic for a layup that gave Iowa State a 69-68 lead with 49 seconds to go, but Doyle — who missed the first seven games — swung the advantage back to Iowa with free throws 13 second later.
+Iowa State star Bridget Carleton fought through traffic for a layup that gave Iowa State a 69-68 lead with 49 seconds to go, but Doyle — who didn’t even return to practice until Tuesday — swung the advantage back to Iowa with free throws 13 second later.

 The Hawkeyes then all converged on Carleton, leaving freshman Ashley Joens — who grew up in Iowa City — wide open for a corner 3.
 But Joens’ effort went long as the buzzer sounded.

-Carleton had 21 points and Alexa Middleton scored 20 to lead Iowa State (6-2).
+Carleton had 21 points and Alexa Middleton scored 20 to lead Iowa State (6-2), which rallied after falling behind by as much as 13 in the first quarter.

+“We did everything we could for as long as we could,” Iowa State coach Bill Fennelly said.
+“I wouldn’t trade any of these guys for anything.
+Our time is coming.”

 THE BIG PICTURE

 Iowa: The Hawkeyes needed this one.
-They followed a close loss to Florida State with a blowout defeat at No. 1 Notre Dame, and three losses before the middle of December would’ve been tough to swallow in a season with such high expectations.
+They followed a close loss to Florida State with a blowout defeat at No. 1 Notre Dame, and three losses before the middle of December would’ve been tough to swallow in a season that began with such high expectations.
+Iowa can credit a perfect 15 of 15 night from the line as much as Davis’ shot for the win.

 UP NEXT